xan105/Mini-Launcher/README.md

 - `size?: number`
   optional file size (in bytes), to accelerate sum comparison.

+- `signed?: bool` (false)
+  When true, will check if the file is signed and trusted.

 ### `splash?: { show: bool, image: []string, timeout?: number }` (none)